johnmuth/aws-lambda-experiments/dynamodb-trigger-1/README.md

 #### 4. Add the same row again, check the logs again

-*(Repeat "add row to table" command above.)*
+Repeat the "add row to table" command above.

-*(Repeat "Check lambda logs" command above.)*
+Repeat the "Check lambda logs" command above.

+You should NOT see a new log line.

-The lambda is not triggered by adding the same data after the first time.
+Therefore the lambda was not triggered by adding the same data a second time.

+However if you add a row with a new value for "Foo", you will see it logged.

 ## Cleaning up